radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/update-environment.md

 ![image description](../environment-overview/images/update-select-version.png)

-To set the number of FID nodes to display for the environment, use the provided slider to increase or decrease the quantity.
-Alternatively, you can select either the minus (**-**) or plus (**+**) sign on either side of the slider to increase or decrease the number of FID nodes to display.
+To set the number of FID nodes for the environment, use the provided slider to increase or decrease the quantity as needed.
+Alternatively, you can select either the minus (**-**) or plus (**+**) sign on either side of the slider to increase or decrease the number of FID nodes.

 ![image description](../environment-overview/images/update-node-slider.png)